StarTrek: Combinatorial Variable Selection with False Discovery Rate Control: Introduction

+The combinatorial variable selection problems bring many new challenges.
+First, most of the existing work focus on testing continuous parameters \cite{liu2013ggmfdr, javanmard2013nearly,javanmard2014confidence,javanmard2014hypothesis,belloni2014inference,van2014asymptotically,xia2015testing, xia2018multiple, javanmard2019false, sur2019modern,zhao2020asymptotic}.
+For discrete functionals, it is more difficult to construct appropriate test statistics and estimate its quantile accurately, especially in high dimensions.
+Second, many multiple testing procedures rely on an independence assumption (or certain dependence assumptions) on the null p-values \cite{benjamini1995controlling,benjamini2001control,benjamini2010discovering}.
+However, the single hypothesis here is about the global property of the graph, which means that any reasonable test statistic has to involve the whole graph.
+Therefore, complicated dependence structures exist inevitably, which presents another layer of difficulty for controlling the false discoveries.
+Now we summarize the motivating question for this paper: how to develop a combinatorial selection procedure to discover nodes with large degrees on a graph with FDR control guarantees?
 This paper introduces the StarTrek filter to select hub nodes.
 The filter is based on the maximum statistics, whose quantiles are approximated by the Gaussian multiplier bootstrap procedure.
 Briefly speaking, the Gaussian multiplier bootstrap procedure estimates the distribution of a given maximum statistic of general random vectors with unknown covariance matrices by the distribution of the maximum of a sum of the conditional Gaussian random vectors.
-The validity of high dimensional testing problems, such as family-wise error rate (FWER) control, relies on the non-asymptotic bounds of the Kolmogorov distance between the true distribution of the maximum statistics and the Gaussian multiplier bootstrap approximation, which is established in \citet{chernozhukov2013gaussian}.
+The validity of high dimensional testing problems, such as family-wise error rate (FWER) control, relies on the non-asymptotic bounds of the Kolmogorov distance between the true distribution of the maximum statistics and the Gaussian multiplier bootstrap approximation, which is established in \cite{chernozhukov2013gaussian}.
 However, in order to control the FDR in the context of combinatorial variable selection, a more refined characterization of the quantile approximation errors is required.
-In specific, we need the so called Cram\'er-type comparison bounds quantifying the accuracy of the p-values in order to control the FDR in the simultaneous testing procedures \citep{chang2016cramer}.
+In specific, we need the so called Cram\'er-type comparison bounds quantifying the accuracy of the p-values in order to control the FDR in the simultaneous testing procedures \cite{chang2016cramer}.
 In our context, consider two centered Gaussian random vectors $U,V\in \RR^{d}$ with different covariance matrices $\bSigma^U$, $\bSigma^V$ and denote the $\ell_{\infty}$ norms of $U,V$ by $\maxnorm{U},\maxnorm{V}$ respectively, then the Cram\'er-type comparison bounds aim to control the relative error $\left|\frac{\mathbb{P}(\maxnorm{U} > t)}{\mathbb{P}(\maxnorm{V} > t)}-1\right|$ for certain range of $t$.
-Comparing to the Kolmogorov distance $\sup_{t\in \RR}\left|{\mathbb{P}(\maxnorm{U} > t)}-{\mathbb{P}(\maxnorm{V} > t)}\right|$ \citep{chernozhukov2015comparison}, the Cram\'er-type comparison bound leads to the relative error between two cumulative density functions, which is necessary to guarantee the FDR control.
+Comparing to the Kolmogorov distance $\sup_{t\in \RR}\left|{\mathbb{P}(\maxnorm{U} > t)}-{\mathbb{P}(\maxnorm{V} > t)}\right|$ \cite{chernozhukov2015comparison}, the Cram\'er-type comparison bound leads to the relative error between two cumulative density functions, which is necessary to guarantee the FDR control.
 In specific, we show in this paper a novel Cram\'er-type Gaussian comparison bound